Thomaz-Peres/Study-Notes/Programming Languages - Coursera/Part A/Week 3/Tuples as a syntatic sugar/README.md

 The only real difference is records are "by name" and tuples are "by positions"

+Tuples is not more not less then records with particular field names.

 This is the first of many examples we will see of syntactic sugar.
 We say, “tuples are just syntactic sugar for records with fields named 1, 2, ..., n.”